naveedn/japp-stack/README.md

 1. `docker build -f config/webhook/Dockerfile . -t naveedn/japp_stack:webhook`

 The rest of the steps are the same.
 After you build the images, you can `docker-compose up`

+## Troubleshooting FAQ

+> The database keeps crashing when starting.
+How can I fix?

+Delete and re-create the postgres_volumes directory in data.
+When the postgres image starts up, if there is no data in that location, it will launch the bootstrap script and install whatever configuration files it needs.
+Note that this will destroy the data in your database; for that reason you should do sqldumps often so that you can restore a snapshot of your database.